rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 - href: `String` (mandatory).
 A URI where to fetch the data of this file.
 - mediaType: `String` (optional).
 The content-type of the file, if known.
 - size: `UnsignedInt` (optional).
 The size, in octets, of the file when fully decoded (i.e., the number of octets in the file the user would download), if known.
-- isPreferred: Boolean (optional, default: false).
+- pref: Preference (optional)
-  Whether this file is preferred as photo for this card.
-This SHOULD only be one.
+  The preference of this photo in relation to other photos.

-### preferredContactMethod
+### preferredContactMethod {#prop-preferredContactMethod}
 Type : `String` (optional)

-Defines the preferred contact method or resource with additional information about this card.
-The value MUST be the property name of one of the Resource lists: `emails`, `phones`, `online`.
+Defines the preferred method to contact the holder of this card.
+The value MUST be the property names: `emails`, `phones`, `online`.

 ### preferredContactLanguages
 Type : `String[ContactLanguage[]]` (optional)